Code-Aditya-14/CP-Academy/README.md

 # CP Academy

-This website is build for practising Data Sturctures and Algorithms problem.
+This website is build for practicing Data Structures and Algorithms problem of Codeforces.
 You can select any one topic and get the problems in difficulty-wise sections.
-And the difficulty level of the questions will be based your rating.
+And the difficulty level of the problems will be based your rating.
+Also the problems will change when new problems are added to the problem set of Codeforces.

 Also feel free to create any new issue that improves the website.